Styles of Chinese martial arts: Northern styles

-The group of Northern martial arts includes many illustrious styles such as Northern Shaolin Kung Fu, Baguazhang, Bajiquan, Chāquán, Chuojiao, Eagle Claw, Northern Praying Mantis and Taijiquan.
-Chángquán is often identified as the representative Northern style and forms a separate division in modern Wushu curriculum.
+The group of Northern martial arts includes many illustrious styles such as Northern Shaolin Kung Fu, Baguazhang, Bajiquan, Chaquan, Chuojiao, Eagle Claw, Northern Praying Mantis and tai chi.
+Changquan is often identified as the representative Northern style and forms a separate division in modern Wushu curriculum.

 Northern styles exhibit a distinctively different flavor from the martial arts practiced in the South.
 In general, the training characteristics of northern styles put more focus on legwork, kicking and acrobatics.
 The influence of Northern styles can be found in traditional Korean martial arts and their emphasis on high-level kicks.